Highlights & History

 In March 1999, WBUR-FM was named “News Station of the Year” by the New England Associated Press, an award it has since received three times from both the Regional AP and the Radio Television Digital News Association.

 Today, WBUR broadcasts with an effective radiated power of 60,000 watts and the station has continued to grow substantially in size and stature.
 Two daily programs are broadcast live from our Boston studios and distributed nationwide on NPR member stations: On Point, hosted by Tom Ashbrook (10 a.m. to 12 noon, Monday through Friday; rebroadcast 7 to 9 p.m.), and Here & Now, hosted by Robin Young and Jeremy Hobson (12 noon to 2 p.m., Monday through Friday).
-In addition to these award-winning programs is another daily offering, Radio Boston, hosted by Anthony Brooks and Meghna Chakrabarti (3 to 4 p.m., Monday through Friday).
-Two other shows are also broadcast from WBUR studios on a weekly basis: the fêted Car Talk, with “Tappet Brothers” Tom and Ray Magliozzi, and public radio’s only sports show, Only A Game, hosted by Bill Littlefield.
+In addition to these award-winning programs is another daily offering, Radio Boston, hosted by Meghna Chakrabarti (3 to 4 p.m., Monday through Friday).
+Two other shows are also broadcast from WBUR studios on a weekly basis: the fêted Car Talk, and public radio’s only sports show, Only A Game, hosted by Bill Littlefield.

 Car Talk, distributed by NPR, is heard on more than 350 stations nationwide and is one of NPR’s most popular offerings.
 NPR assumed national distribution of Only A Game in 1997, of On Point in 2004, and joined WBUR in partnership to produce Here & Now in 2013.

-WBUR can also be heard outside Greater Boston on 92.7 FM, Tisbury Martha’s Vineyard; 91.5 FM, WSDH Sandwich; 90.3 FM, WCCT Harwich and live streaming at wbur.org.
+WBUR can also be heard outside Greater Boston on 89.1 FM Brewster, Cape Cod and 92.7 FM, Tisbury, Martha’s Vineyard; as well as live streaming at wbur.org.